Top 10 Vanlife sleep hacks

 Your body will thank you with great sleep and you’ll feel ready for tomorrow’s adventures.

 Make sure your van is level before you try to sleep in it.
+This is an often overlooked issue that can make a huge difference in the comfort of your bed,

 Carry the necessary campervan jacks, pads, blocks and ramps for leveling the van when your camping spot isn’t flat.